BANGAUTOGLASS

 The more nuanced question is whether ADAS calibration is covered.
 As calibration has become a required step for an increasing number of vehicles, many insurers do include it as part of a covered windshield replacement claim — but this isn't universal.
 It's worth confirming with your insurer before assuming the calibration cost is included.

 If you haven't already started a claim, Bang AutoGlass can assist you through the process.
 Bang AutoGlass provides mobile auto glass service in Arizona and Florida, and the team is familiar with helping customers navigate the insurance side of a replacement.
-Keep in mind that while we can assist you, the claim is filed by you — the policyholder — not by the service provider on your behalf.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Can a Rock Chip in Your VW CC Windshield Be Repaired, or Does It Need Full Replacement?